 French toast is the perfect brunch meal.
 It can use up all of the old odds and ends of bread you have stashed away in the back corner of your freezer or cupboard and transform them into a sweet custardy delight.
 We put dual-cooking zones of Suvie to good use in the recipe by cooking a simple blueberry sauce on one side and the French toast on the other.
-You can substitute blueberries with any of your favorite frozen fruits to make this sauce or even a combination of multiple.
-The other great thing about this recipe is that it’s at its best when you prepare it the night before and have it cook in the morning so the bread really has time to soak up all of the custard.
+You can substitute blueberries with any of your favorite frozen fruits or use a combination.
+This recipe is best when you schedule it the night before and have it ready in the morning so the bread has time to soak up all of the custard.

 Cinnamon French Toast with Blueberry Sauce